 btst #6, $bfe001

-Don’t be too lazy and write it yourself instead than copy and paste.
+Don’t be too lazy and write it yourself instead than copy and pasting.
 For several good reasons.
-As an example if you pot an accidental space after the command on the second line you will get a compiler error.
+As an example, if you put an accidental space after the command on the second line you will get a compiler error.
 Things that you learn the hard way.
 The code is here.

 To compile the code using the toolchain Bash code provide in the Github just type